Nagarani1664/Mlproject/README.md

 You can download the files we'll use in this project here:

+We'll be using data from the Olympics, which was originally on Kaggle.
+"C:\Users\vedha\Downloads\athlete_events (1).csv"

+You can download the files we'll use in this project here:

-teams.csv - the team-level data that we use in this project. athlete_events.csv - this is the original athlete-level data
+teams.csv - the team-level data that we use in this project. athlete_events.csv - this is the original athlete-level data - the team-level data that we use in this project. athlete_events.csv - this is the original athlete-level data